olli0601/PANGEA.HIV.sim/README.md

 ## Sequence sampling model

-A few ‘archival’ sequences are sampled for the period 1985 to 1999.
-Since 2000, sequences are more systematically sampled from infected individuals as part of HIV surveillance.
+#### Sampling of historical sequences

+A number of historical sequences can be sampled at random from individuals that are infected during the period 1985 to 1999 (parameter `s.ARCHIVAL.n`).
+By default, we set `s.ARCHIVAL.n=50`.

+#### Sampling of sequences since 2000

+Since 2000, sequences were randomly sampled at time of diagnosis in proportion to the number of annual new diagnoses.
+The proportions of individuals sampled between 2000-2014 and 2015-2020 may differ from each other, and are controlled by two parameters.
+The first parameter is the total number of sequences sampled, `s.PREV.max.n`.
+The second parameter is the proportion of sampled sequences that are obtained after intervention start in 2015, `s.INTERVENTION.prop`.

 Since 2015 until the end of the simulation, the population is more intensely sampled, with roughly the same number of sequences per year.
 Except of a few simulations, the sequence coverage of the HIV epidemic at the time point 2020.0 is below 10%.
 Sequence coverage may vary between some data sets.
 The number of sampled individuals is fixed to 1600 (or 3200 in a few data sets).

-For some data sets, the simulated viral phylogenies are provided for each transmission chain with at least one sampled individual in file “*_DATEDTREE.newick”.
-Each transmission chain phylogeny is in newick format, one phylogeny per line.
-Tip names match to individual level identifiers in file “*_metadata.csv”.
-For the remaining data sets, simulated sequences are provided.
-Sequence names match to individual level identifiers in file “*_metadata.csv”.
+s.INTERVENTION.start
+Year in which the community intervention starts (default: 2015)

+s.INTERVENTION.mul
+Deprecated

+Total number of sequences sampled at random from infected individuals before 2000 (default: 50)

+s.MODEL
+Sampling model to use (default: 'Fixed2Prop')

+s.PREV.max.n
+Number of infected cases sampled (default: 1600; optional 3200)

+s.INTERVENTION.prop
+Proportion of infected cases that are sampled from after intervention start (default: 0.5; optional 0.85)